ibm-cloud-docs/dns/dns-faq.md

 {: faq}
 {: support}

-Our public name servers act as authoritative name servers for domain names that reside in our DNS servers and are managed through the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/).
+IBM's public name servers act as authoritative name servers for domain names that reside in our DNS servers and are managed through the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/).
 These servers answer and resolve domain names to your IP address for the general internet population.

-Our resolving name servers are on the private network and act as DNS resolvers for your server.
+IBM's resolving name servers are on the private network and act as DNS resolvers for your server.
 The private resolvers query the internet's root name servers for domain lookups.
 For example, sending mail from your server requires an NSlookup of the destination domain name.
 The private DNS servers resolve this information over the private network to keep your bandwidth usage down, reduce the load on the authoritative servers, and offer quick resolution.
-Private network resolvers are a convenience service for our customers.
+Private network resolvers are a convenience service.

 ## What are my name server options?
 {: #what-are-my-name-server-options-faq}
 {: faq}
 {: support}

-With a bare metal server there are four typical options for name servers:
+With a bare metal server, you have our typical options for name servers:

 * Use your domain name registrar's name servers to manage your domain names.
 * Use {{site.data.keyword.cloud_notm}} name servers to manage your domain names.